ashleeliu/Multi-Day-Travel-Itinerary-Optimization/README.md

 The model integrates real-world considerations such as lodging selection, transportation costs, activity scheduling, time windows, and traveler fatigue.
 It demonstrates how decision analytics and optimization techniques can be applied to everyday planning problems.

+## What It Does

+* Computes an optimal travel plan including lodging, transportation, and activity schedule

+* Balances cost, time availability, and fatigue penalties

+* Handles activity dependencies and eligibility constraints

+* Outputs a structured itinerary that satisfies all constraints

 ## Modeling Approach

+The problem is modeled as a mixed-integer optimization using Pyomo, and solved with HiGHS.

+Key components:

-* Decision Variables: lodging and car selection, activity scheduling by day
+* Decision variables: lodging selection, car rental choice, activity scheduling by day

-* Constraints: time windows, activity dependencies, fatigue limits, and feasibility rules
+* Constraints: time windows, activity dependencies, non-overlapping activities, fatigue limits

-* Objective: minimize total cost and fatigue penalties under worst-case pricing assumptions
+* Objective: minimize total cost + weighted fatigue penalties

-The optimization is implemented in Pyomo and solved using the HiGHS solver.

 ## Results